Jacksonville sheriff says body camera video shows officers were justified in beating suspect

 Waters and Mike Shell, his assistant chief for public accountability, told a news conference that the officers knew Woods had once been accused of murder, was on probation for armed robbery and had been connected to firearms and drug trafficking when they gave chase to him Friday after a traffic stop.

 Sullivan then jumps on top of Woods and repeatedly tells him to put his hands behind his back.
-Woods, who is 5-foot-8-inches tall and 160 pounds (1.7 meters and 72 kilograms), squirms and sometimes puts one hand or the other behind his back, but then moves the other beneath him.
+Woods, who is 5-foot-8-inches tall and 160 pounds, squirms and sometimes puts one hand or the other behind his back, but then moves the other beneath him.

 Another body cam video shows officers still accusing Woods of resisting arrest as they try to lift him from the ground, so they slam him back.
 They then drag him into a sitting position on the ground.